We may receive compensation when you click on links to products from our partners.

 How to deal with it

 Because we put so much emphasis on our careers in modern times, it can have an effect on every aspect of our lives.
-A man who feels uneasy about his career is far more likely to search for new meaning in both his professional and personal life.
+A person who feels uneasy about their career is far more likely to search for new meaning in both their professional and personal life.
 If the problem is not addressed, it can ruin an entire family in no time.
 Fortunately, there are ways to deal with this common issue in a healthy way.